spring-guides/gs-spring-boot/README.md

 What you'll build
 -----------------

-This guide provides an introduction to [Spring Boot][spring-boot] by building a simple web application.
-This doesn't demonstrate all of its features but will help you get started with the concepts Spring Boot has to offer.
+This guide walks you through the process of building a simple web application with [Spring Boot][spring-boot].
+The guide provides a sampling of how Spring Boot helps you accelerate and facilitate app development.
+As you read more Spring getting started guides, you will see more use cases for Spring Boot.

 What you'll need
 ----------------